 Opening the lens and taking out the iris diaphragm

 The exact steps to open up the specific lens that you want to repair depend on the lens.
 It is useful to find the service manual or some kind of guide online that disassembles the lens.
 This will show you which parts you need to remove in order to access the iris diaphragm.

 The level of complexity depends on the lens.
 Some lenses need to have both the front and rear elements removed, others might only require one to be taken out.

 If you are not able to find the service manual or a guide for the exact lens you have, you can try to find one for a similar lens from the same manufacturer.

 Once you know what steps you take, you can start removing elements of the lens to reach to the iris diaphragm, and then remove it.

 Alternatively, you can just wing it and improvise, without the help of manual or guide.
-This obviously comes with some more risk.
-Make sure that if you go this route you keep track of what you are doing.
+Needless to say, this comes with more risk.
+Make sure that if you go this route, you keep track of what you are doing.
 That way you can put the lens back together correctly at the end.

 Once you have removed the iris diaphragm from the lens you can clean it.
 In order to do this thoroughly and remove all oil from the aperture blades, it is best to use an ultrasonic cleaner.
 You can also clean the oil by wiping the blades by hand, but this is less thorough.

 To clean the aperture blades using an ultrasonic cleaner: